NRK Super: History

 NRK Super was started on 1 December 2007, after NRK received the same year's funding of the 50-60 million kroner the channel was estimated to cost, via an increased license.
 With NRK Super, NRK wanted to fulfill its public broadcasting obligations towards Norwegian children in the target group 2–12, by giving them a holistic offer rooted in Norwegian reality.
 The vision "We shall create a world where children grow and are important" became a guideline for the channel early on.
-With the launch of several children's channels in Norway, Disney had achieved high popularity in a few years.
-NRK Super was the media house NRK's counter move to face the competition from Disney and other commercial channels.
+With the launch of several children's channels in Norway, Disney Channel had achieved high popularity in merely a few years, especially after it had replaced all other kids channels on Canal Digital analogue cable in 2005.
+NRK Super was the NRK media house's counter-move to face the competition from Disney and other commercial channels (e.g. Jetix and Cartoon Network).

 When the channel started, some of the children's programs were broadcast in parallel on the TV channels NRK1 and NRK Super.
 With the development of the digital terrestrial network, the transmission frequency of NRK Super and NRK3 became available to all license payers.
 From and including 2010, the children's programs are broadcast, with some exceptions, exclusively on NRK Super.
 The traditional flagship for children's programs in Norway, Barne-TV, was removed from NRK1's broadcast schedule as of 1 January 2010 and is now only broadcast on NRK Super, having been a regular feature on NRK1 since 16 September 1960.

 On 4 January 2010, NRK Super started the program Supernytt, Norway's first news program for children.
 As of January 2018, the program is broadcast weekdays at 18:50.

 NRK Super has had a significant increase in support since its launch.
 After the first half of 2015, the TV channel had a 36% market share among children under the age of 12.
 An increasingly large proportion of the content that has traditionally been consumed on TV is now consumed on other platforms.
 The TV channel accounted for February 2015 about 65% of the audience's use of NRK Super's content, while NRK Super's web/NetTV/apps accounted for 35% of audience visits.

 Programs

-The programming shown on NRK Super's television network is greatly varied.
-In the mornings, programming aired at preschoolers is aired.
-Often, these series are animated series imported from foreign countries, all dubbed into Norwegian.
-Some of these programs, as listed on their website, include PAW Patrol, Ricky Zoom, Fireman Sam, Esme & Roy, Peppa Pig and Hey Duggee.
+The programming shown on NRK Super's television network is varied, ranging from preschool shows (Many of them in the Fantorangen programming blocks), to kids and tween shows, both live-action (generally Nordic) shows and foreign cartoons, almost all of them dubbed to Norwegian.
+As of 1 August 2025, the programming included, but was not limited to, Pip and Posy, Peppa Pig, Maya the Bee, The Smurfs, Tara Duncan, Shaun the Sheep, Heidi, and The Adventures of Paddington.

-NRK Super airs programs for older children later in the day, including a mix of live-action Norwegian originals and foreign animated and live-action series alike dubbed into Norwegian.
-Their repertoire of dubbed series includes It's Pony, I, Elvis Riboldi, and SpongeBob SquarePants, as per their website.
+A small NRK Sápmi slot dedicated to Northern Sámi and Southern Sámi programming airs at around 17:00 daily.